CMP2804/report/report.md

 Each frame the point material shader’s buffers are updated with the newest values for positions, normal, lifespans and colours.

+Once the shader's buffers have been updated, the point cloud is rendered using the `Graphics.DrawMeshInstancedProcedural()` function.
+This function "Draws the same mesh multiple times using GPU instancing" (Unity Technologies, 2023), which allows for efficient rendering of a large number of objects with different properties.
 ### Shader

 The point cloud procedural material uses a shader created with the Unity Shader Graph package as shown in figure 4.
 The shader uses procedural instancing to allow multiple instances of a procedural mesh to be rendered efficiently.